markus-ebke/python-billiards/Notes.md

 ## More obstacles
 - Change "exterior" to "outside" or "outer" or use the opposite "interior", "inside", "inner"?
-- Implement as class Rotation(Obstacle) with `__init__(obstacle, angle)`, in `calc_toi` and `collide` inversely rotates the ball and then call the obstacle method.
+- Implement as class Rotation(Obstacle) with `__init__(obstacle, angle)`, in `detect_collision` and `collide` inversely rotates the ball and then call the obstacle method.
-- The pos argument for Obstacle.collide is mutable.
-We could use this to teleport balls at collision, e.g. to create a box with periodic boundary conditions or portal objects.
+- The pos argument for Obstacle.resolve_collision is mutable.
+This could be used to teleport balls at collision, e.g. to create a box with periodic boundary conditions or portal objects.

 Regions in 1D (collisions from both sides):
 - InfiniteLine(point1, point2) and InfiniteLine(point1, None, direction)